-Every year when hurricane season rolls around, homeowners see an increase in pest infestations.
+Pest control for hurricane season is important to consider when hurricane season rolls around.
+Homeowners see an increase in pest infestations.
 As we are busy getting ready for the coming storms so are all of the local wildlife.
 Larger animals tend to leave the area but even the smallest of creatures are getting ready to ride out the weather.
 If we forget to prepare for the increased number of uprooted pests, we may quickly find that we are sharing our well-prepared home with a few more guests than expected.
 Here are pest control for hurricane season tips.

 Hurricanes and Pests